 For the less affluent sections of the city, the DJB water tanker is the only source of water.
-Or they have to turn to the water mafias.
+Or, they have to turn to the water mafias.

 "My father and my brother got into a fight because of water.
 The situation is still the same as it was on the day of my father’s death.
 People still fight for water.
 We expect the government to provide water so that what happened with our family does not happen to anyone else.

 "The public toilets haven’t had water since the last two months.
-We have to go to school without taking a bath sometimes.
-The toilets are always [dirty], and because of that we have to go out in the open to shit.
+We have to go to school without taking a bath some times.
+The toilets are always unclean, because of which we have to go out in the open to shit.

-Mohammed Azmi, illegal bore-well operator
+Mohammed Azmi, illegal bore-well operator.

-"This is filtered water.
-We have fixed customers who live here permanently.
-The [Municipal Corporation of Delhi] troubles us a lot.
+The MCD troubles us a lot.
 They keep coming and sealing the plant.
-I've heard that they sealed a lot of plants in the Batla House and Abu Fazal area.
-There are around 200-250 plants in this area [alone].
-We sell around 300 gallons per plant daily.
+I have heard that they sealed a lot of plants in Batla House and Abu Fazal areas.
+There are around 200-250 plants in this area itself.
+Daily, we sell around 300 gallons per plant.
 This is all ground water, which we then filter and supply to smaller tankers."

 "I sell water here.
-I sell over 200 packets at two for three rupees [$0.04 USD]."
+I sell over 200 packets at two for three rupees."